opensafely-core/ehrql/docs/includes/generated_docs/language__measures.md

 </h4>

 <div markdown="block" class="indent">
-Create a collection of measures with [`create_measures`](#create_measures).
+To create a collection of measures use the [`create_measures`](#create_measures) function.
 <div class="attr-heading" id="Measures.define_measure">
   <tt><strong>define_measure</strong>(<em>name</em>, <em>numerator=None</em>, <em>denominator=None</em>, <em>group_by=None</em>, <em>intervals=None</em>)</tt>
   <a class="headerlink" href="#Measures.define_measure" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Add a measure to the list of measures to be generated.
+Add a measure to the collection of measures to be generated.

 _name_<br>
 The name of the measure, as a string.
 Only used to identify the measure in the output.
-Must start with a letter and contain only alphanumeric and underscore characters.
+Must contain only alphanumeric and underscore characters and must start with a letter.

 _numerator_<br>
 The numerator definition, which must be a patient series but can be either